-If you love to get off the beaten track, want to see some of New Zealand's most spectacular scenery or enjoy hiking then we highly recommend the Routeburn Track part of your NZ adventure tour.
+Love to get off the beaten track?
+Want to see some of New Zealand's most spectacular scenery or enjoy hiking?
+Then we highly recommend making the Routeburn Track part of your NZ adventure tour.

 This is an Alpine walk that is 3 days/2 nights staying in Department of Conservation Huts in the Milford Sound area.
 It is 32km in total split over the 3 days, with the majority of the walking on the 2nd day.

 Departure: is during the day on Point 15 of your tour itinerary.
 We go to Milford Sound in the morning and AFTER the boat cruise we drop you off to start walking.